Distinguishing Express Trusts from other types of trusts

 E.g. Angela pays £10,000 into Bert’s bank account but gives no indication that this is intended as a gift.
 Unless Bert is Angela’s wife/child, Bert will ordinarily hold it on resulting trust for A

-(c) In a certain of situations, it is considered inequitable for a legal owner of property to lay claim to the property exclusively for their own benefit..
+- (c) In a certain of situations, it is considered inequitable for a legal owner of property to lay claim to the property exclusively for their own benefit..
 One mechanism devised by equity for dealing with such situations is to impose a constructive trust.
 Basically, the constructive trust is the remaining category of trust and comes into operation in a variety of contexts in which the courts deem it necessary to compel a person to hold property for the benefit of another in the interests of justice and good conscience.
-Examples of where a constructive trust could possibly be imposed includes:

 For more information on: